 Finding freelance writing gigs isn’t always easy, especially when you’re first starting out.
-But with a little guidance, starting and growing your freelance writing career (multi-niche or otherwise) doesn’t have to be hard.
+But with a little guidance, starting and growing your freelance writing career, multi-niche or otherwise, doesn’t have to be hard.
 Make no mistake; starting any career is hard work.
-But the steps to get there don’t have to be hard, and … Read more Where to Find Freelance Writing Gigs, Part 3
+But the steps to get there don’t have to be hard, and … Read more

 It’s a catch-22: you want to pitch a publication, but you need a writing sample.
 But you can’t get samples unless you pitch a publication.
 All is not lost: you can get your initial clip if you follow some simple steps.